 What do I need to start piano lessons?

 Firstly, you need either an acoustic piano or a digital piano with 88, fully-weighted keys and a bench with a sustain pedal.
-This is non-negotiable to begin lessons since you need an instrument at home for online lessons and to practice on during the week.
-You’ll also need your lesson books (which I’ll provide you), a pencil, an assignment notebook, and your “ready”/”question” cards (you put up one card or the other to let me know if you’re ready to be heard or if you have a question).
+This is non-negotiable to begin lessons since you need an instrument at home to practice on during the week.
+Anything less is more a toy than an instrument and this is not up for debate.
+You wouldn’t ask a guitar teacher if you could practice on a toy guitar without all the strings, right?
+You’ll also need your lesson books (which I’ll provide you), a pencil, and an assignment notebook.
 Other than those physical things, you should also have time in your schedule to devote to lessons and practicing!

 What’s your teaching experience?

 I started teaching piano when I was 17 while I was in music school getting my music education degree and taught private piano lessons for a decade.
-I finally learned that private, traditional piano lessons were not the best way for students to learn piano and made the switch to lab-style lessons.
-I’ve learned to teach very efficiently online and I have not looked back since!
+I finally learned that private, traditional piano lessons were not the best way for students to learn piano and made the switch to lab-style lessons a few years ago.
+I’ve trained students successfully for college auditions, theory exams, and NYSSMA on every level.

 Do you teach students how to play by ear?